 A truly comprehensive sightseeing tour of Boston.
 On the red Beantown Trolley you will have a two-hour narrated tour.
 You can hop on and off at your leisure to get a closer look at sights of interest to you.
 This tour has something for everybody.
 And you receive a free bonus tour - either a sightseeing harbor cruise from May through October or a visit to the Mapparium from November through April.
-You have the option of purchasing tickets valid for either One Day or Two Days.
+You have the option of purchasing tickets valid for either One Day or Two Consecutive Days.

 The Boston Total Experience tour combines the best of old and new Boston with a journey into the historic countryside towns of Cambridge, Lexington, and Concord.
 You'll tour to these historic locations on a luxury motorcoach to follow the route of Paul Revere and view the "Battle Trail" where the minutemen fought for their freedom.
 Journey past the homes of Hawthorne, Alcott and Emerson.
 There's a 90-minute stop at Fanueil Hall/Quincy Market.
 You'll have time for lunch and shopping on your own.
 There's also a 10-minute photo stop at Harvard Square in Cambridge.

 Relive history with a journey back in time to Battle Trail.
 Visit Harvard Yard and view Cambridge Common where George Washington took control of the Continental Army.
 Drive along "Tory Row" past the home of Henry Wadsworth Longfellow.
 Follow the route of Paul Revere as he warned the countryside with his infamous cry of "the British are coming!"
 Stand on Lexington Green, where Captain Jonathan Parker and 77 Minutemen stood their ground against 700 of England's finest regulars.
 In Concord, travel past the homes of Hawthorne, Alcott and Emerson heading to the Old North Bridge where "...the embattled farmers stood and fired the shot heard round the world."